'A target on the back': North Korea embassy raid thrusts shadowy group into the spotlight

 "It was too risky," said one South Korean human rights activist who previously worked with one of the suspects.
 "Now that their identities are known, they won't be able to carry out activities as before."

-The Mexican national named by Spanish authorities as one of the embassy raid's leaders, Adrian Hong, is a longtime activist who helped found the refugee aid organisation Liberty in North Korea (LiNK), and later led an organisation preparing for an "imminent, dramatic change" in North Korea, analysts said.
+The Mexican national named by Spanish authorities as one of the embassy raid's leaders, Adrian Hong, is a longtime activist who helped found the refugee aid organization Liberty in North Korea (LiNK), and later led an organization preparing for an "imminent, dramatic change" in North Korea, analysts said.

 Spanish court documents said Hong played a leading role in the break-in, and that after fleeing to the United States he contacted the FBI to offer information that had been stolen.